 The culturally diverse poetry on this list span a wide range of topics.
 Some are simply about play, others are about ethnic identity, and some are just fun poems accompanied by illustrations that reflect the multicultural world our children inhabit.
 I encourage you to check some of these books out of your library, share them with your kids and use them as springboards for conversations about their own sense of identity.
 (Note: book titles and covers are affiliate links.)

 Culturally Diverse Poetry for Kids

 A Full Moon Is Rising is the most truly multicultural selection on this list.
-Marilyn Singer’s poems celebrate the magic of a full moon as it is experience around the globe.
+Marilyn Singer’s poems celebrate the magic of a full moon as it is experienced around the globe.
 There are poems set it the city, the country and across the world from Africa to China to Colombia.
 Different religious and ethnic traditions are represented, including Sukkot, moon watching in Canada and the Chinese Moon Festival.
 This is truly a multicultural collection!
 The end papers include notes and a map of all the locations that appear throughout the book.

 A Stick Is an Excellent Thing: Poems Celebrating Outdoor Play is another collection by award-winning poet Marilyn Singer.
 Poems celebrate kids playing in the great outdoors, from the monkey bars at the playground to urban sidewalks to backyard sprinklers.
 Every single page features a diverse group of faces and almost every child will see someone who looks like them in this book.
 I only wish the collaborators had thought to illustrate a child with a physical disability in the book (they like to play, too!); then it would be perfect.